galv-team/galv-backend/README.md

 If you update the documentation, you should also update the `release` version in `docs/source/conf.py` and add the new version tag to `docs/tags.json`.

-These versions should all use clean SemVer versioning, i.e. `v*.*.*`.
+These versions should all use clean SemVer versioning, i.e. `v*.*.*`, where the *s represent the major, minor, and patch versions respectively.

 Published versions should be released incrementally.

-**The Actions workflows will assume there exists a clean version tag for each release, e.g. v1.2.3-rc4 will assume v1.2.2 exists.**
+#### Compatibility checks

+New versions of the API should be compatible with the previous version.
+If this is not the case, you should increment the major version number.

+The CI workflow will check for compatibility issues in the OpenAPI spec by comparing the current version of the spec with the first version of the current major version.

+Compatibility checking is done for both the OpenAPI specification and the database schema.
+The OpenAPI spec is checked using the `check_spec` container, which runs the `openapi-diff` tool.
+The database schema is checked using Django's built-in migration system during staging deployments (versions ending with `-rc#`).

 ### Tagged releases